 - 2. Promotions During Probation: Employees must complete the probation period before being eligible for promotion. - 3.
 Transfers During Probation: An employee may be transferred during the probation period if such action would benefit the school or the employee.
 A new probation period will begin on the date of transfer. - 4.
 Salary Adjustments During Probation: Salary adjustments will not be made for a probationary employee who is fulfilling their probationary period.
 Such adjustment will be made following the successful completion of probation. - 5.
 Attendance of Workshops and Training Sessions/Seminars: Probationary employees are not eligible to attend workshops and training sessions/seminars that are held off of the LWS campus until that employee's probationary period has ended and the employee has been made a regular employee.
 The Superintendent, upon request of the employee's supervisor, may make exceptions for those probationary employees who must attend training as part of a special project which requires such training. - 6.
-Performance Assessment During Probation: The supervisor shall provide a performance Assessment after thirty days of work during the probation period.
+Performance Assessment During Probation: The supervisor shall provide a performance Assessment after thirty (30) days of work during the probation period.
 Performance Assessments shall be documented and used to determine how the employee is adapting to job requirements, the department, the overall school system, and to recommend for regular employment or termination of employment.
+If the thirty (30) day performance assessment identifies performance issues, the employee shall be placed on a performance improvement plan, and a follow-up performance assessment shall be conducted prior to the expiration of the probationary period.
 Assessments are not required in the event a probationary employee is terminated within the 90-day period. - 7.
 Conditions Preliminary to Regular Appointment: The regular appointment of an employee shall begin with the date ending the probation period.
 The Human Resources Director is responsible for obtaining a written statement from the employee's supervisor containing an assessment of the employee's duties indicating the employee's services during the probation period have been satisfactory and the employee is recommended for regular status.
 The supervisor shall notify the employee in writing if the appointment is to be made a regular employee and a copy of such notice shall be placed in the employee's personnel file. - 8.
 Dismissal During Probation: Any time during the probation period that an employee fails to successfully adapt to the requirements of the position, the department or the school system, employment may be terminated immediately.
 The supervisor will make a recommendation to terminate to the Superintendent who will notify the employee in writing of such recommendation and the date services will be terminated.
 The Board will make the final decision on termination.
-The employee shall have no right to appeal the Board's decision. - 9.
-Continuing Employment: Those employees whose contract renewals for continuing employment is contingent upon the employee meeting special conditions, as recommended by their supervisor to the Superintendent and approved by the Board, may be placed on a ninety (90) calendar day probation period.
+The employee shall have no right to appeal the Board's decision.

+9. Continuing Employment: Those employees whose contract renewals for continuing employment is contingent upon the employee meeting special conditions, as recommended by their supervisor to the Superintendent and approved by the Board, may be placed on a ninety (90) calendar day probation period.
 All special conditions to employment contracts and agreements must have Board approval.